AGO C.VII

 The AGO C.VII was a prototype German reconnaissance aircraft of World War I.

 Design

 In the C.VII, AGO attempted to improve upon its C.IV design by revising the wing bracing.
-The vertical fun and rudder were similar to that seen on the AGO C.V and AGO C.VI.
+The vertical fin and rudder were similar to that seen on the AGO C.V and AGO C.VI.

 Operational history

 After the end of World War I, the sole C.VII prototype was sold the Estonian Air Force.